nicosalm/salm.dev/src/writing/command-line-productivity/index.md

 I found something much better.
 It does exactly what I want.
 It's called [tmux](https://tmuxcheatsheet.com/how-to-install-tmux/), a terminal multiplexer.

-A terminal multiplexer is a program that transparently "sits between" your active terminal connection and $K$ spawned terminal sessions.
+A terminal multiplexer is a program that transparently "sits between" your active terminal connection and K spawned terminal sessions.
 With tmux, you can start a session, open new windows, and hotkey between them.
 You can detach and reattach to sessions at will.
 In other words, you can set a session aside and return to it later, and everything will be exactly how you left it.

 With a plugin, these sessions can even persist across system restarts.